Benny93/ChineseShopkeepersJourney/README.md

 The customer will catch it an you receive points.
 The faster you can serve the customers the more points you get.

+## Source Code

+The projects code and assets are located in `./Assets/CShopkeepersJourney`.

 ## Credits: